Miguelos/miguelos.github.io/_posts/2014-02-15-jekyll-bootstrap-sticky-footer.md

 title: "Jekyll Bootstrap sticky footer" category : post
 tagline: ""
-tags : [jekyll, jekyll-bootstrap, bootstrap, css, sass, html]
+tags : [Jekyll, Jekyll-Bootstrap, Bootstrap, CSS, SASS, HTML]
 ---

+## How to add a sticky footer

 To use the sticky footer you'll need to modify the default theme template and add some css.

-_include/theme/_THEMENAME_/default.html:
+_include/theme/THEMENAME/default.html_:

 {% highlight html %}
     ...